Living Legacies

 the late-16th-century poem Hero and

-been appointed to the newly founded chair of Mediaeval and Renaissance English
+Lewis had just been appointed to the newly founded chair of Mediaeval and

-correspondent how he had felt about his audience: and the account suggests he
+did tell his correspondent how he had felt about his audience: and the account

-was by no means in awe of them.
-The correspondent was Sister Penelope, one of
+suggests he was by no means in awe of them.
+The correspondent was Sister Penelope,

-the nuns in a convent at Wantage, near Oxford.
-Lewis
+one of the nuns in a convent at Wantage, near Oxford.
+Lewis had stayed there

-had stayed there for two days, and lectured on ‘The Gospel in Our Generation’,
+for two days, and lectured on ‘The Gospel in Our Generation’, immediately

-immediately before het went to London to deliver his Shakespeare Lecture.
-The
+before het went to London to deliver his Shakespeare Lecture.
+The British

 made